kevlu8/Reddit-to-Google-Drive/README.md

 We are finished with drive setup, so next, extract the contents of the repo into H:\

-Now, open up command prompt and type `python -m pip install bdfr --upgrade` and also `python -m pip install PyDrive`.
-These are required for the program to run.
+Now, open setup.py.
+This program downloads the required libraries which are `PyDrive` and `BDFR (Bulk Downloader for Reddit)` These are required for the program to run.
 The rest will be done by the program!

 ## Use
 Open `parent.txt` and modify it to your preferences.
 Here's the format: